pkelchte/h1b/README.md

 6. Arrival-Departure Record (Form I-94) if the beneficiary is in the United States
 7. SEVIS Form I-20 if the beneficiary is a current or former F-1 student or F-2 dependent
 8. SEVIS Form DS-2019 if the beneficiary is a current or former J-1 or J-2
-10. Department of Labor certified LCA, Form ETA 9035
+10. Department of Labor certified LCA, Form ETA 9035 (Don't forget to sign the form after printing)
 11. Employer/attorney/representative letter(s)
-12. Other supporting documentation
+12. Other supporting documentation, for example a company brochure
 13. Copy of the petition, if necessary.
 Clearly mark it as “COPY” so that it is not mistaken for a duplicate filing.

 Staple checks to the bottom right corner of the top document.